28547939/vpncore/SETUP.md

 with what is described in `README.md`, but that does not preclude other configurations.

-1. Create a `dynvpn` user and copy the contens of the `dynvpn/` directory in this repository into the user's home directory.
+1. Create a `dynvpn` user and copy the contents of the `dynvpn/` directory in this repository into the user's home directory.

 1. Setup and install `net/frrouting` and install a `bgpd.conf` in